shehryar49/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-Hospital Management System built using Plutonium , MYSQL ,HTML,CSS and JS
+A Hospital Management System built using Plutonium , MYSQL ,HTML,CSS and JS Configured to run on XAMPP